 The stranger

-In this blog post from java revisited, the law of demeter explanation give us a hint on why The strange is an anti-pattern, it’s we can also related that to the clean code book “talk to friends, not to strangers”.
-In their example, the method chain is the one that exposes more the stranger, the example, is being used in production code.
-Carlos Caballero in his blog post “Demeter’s Law: Don’t talk to strangers!” also uses production code to depict what is and when the demeter law is not followed, he gives a snippet that ideally would need to be tested, and here we are going to expand that and implement the test code.
+In this blog post from java revisited, the law of demeter explanation gives us a hint on why The stranger is an anti-pattern, which we can also relate to the clean code book “talk to friends, not to strangers”.
+In their example, the method chain is the one that exposes the stranger more.
+The example is being used in production code.
+Carlos Caballero in his blog post “Demeter’s Law: Don’t talk to strangers!” also uses production code to depict what is and when the demeter law is not followed.
+He gives a snippet that ideally would need to be tested, and here we are going to expand that and implement the test code.

 To start with, here goes the code that depicts the violation in the production code: